 Sometimes we have a legal duty to disclose your information to other organisations or make it available in a public way.
 This is often because it forms part of an application or legislation requires it or where court orders are in place.
 In these situations we do not have an option but will be clear about how we use your information.

 In most cases we will not disclose your personal data without your consent; however there are situations where consent would not be required such as when we feel there is a good reason that is more important than protecting your confidentiality.
 This does not happen often, but we may share your information:

-- For the detection and prevention of crime/fraudulent activity; or
+- for the detection and prevention of crime/fraudulent activity

 We do not sell personal information to any other organisation for the purposes of direct marketing.